This country-specific Q&A provides an overview to employment and labour law in China.

 It will cover termination of employment, procedures, protection for workers, compensation as well as insight and opinion on the most common difficulties employers face and any upcoming legal changes planned..

 This Q&A is part of the global guide to Employment & Labour.
 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/employment-labour-law/

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

 In China, a legal reason provided in labour contract law (LCL) is always required for an employer to terminate an employment relationship, and such reasons are classified into two situations:

 A. Unilateral termination due to the employee’s fault (‘Termination for cause’)– Termination is allowed only if:

 a.
 It is proven that the employee fails to meet the recruitment conditions within the probation period; or

 b. the employee seriously violates the internal rules and bylaws established by the employer; or

-c. the employee causes severe damage to the employer due to seriously neglect his/her duties or seeking private benefits; or
+c. the employee causes severe damage to the employer due to seriously neglecting his/her duties or seeking private benefits; or

-d. the employee simultaneously enters an employment relationship with another employer and thus seriously affects his/her completion of the tasks assigned by the employer, or the employee refuses to make the modifications after his/her employer points out the problem; or
+d. the employee simultaneously enters an employment relationship with another employer and thus seriously affects his/her completion of the tasks assigned by the employer, or the employee refuses to resolve such concerns after his/her employer points them out; or

 e. the employment contract is fully or partially invalid because the employee forced the employer to sign the contract against its will by means of deception or coercion or by taking advantage of the employer’s difficulties; or